Paris under Louis-Philippe: Police

-The cholera epidemic
+Cholera epidemic

 The first great crisis to strike Paris during the reign of Louis-Philippe was an epidemic of cholera in 1832.
 It was the first such epidemic in France, and the disease was little known or understood.
 It originated in Asia and spread through Russia, Poland, and Germany before reaching France.
 The first victim in Paris died on 19 February 1832.
 At first, the disease was not believed to be contagious, and the epidemic was not officially recognized until 22 March.
 As news of it spread, thousands of Parisians fled the city.
 12,733 Parisians died in April, with a decrease in May and June, and a new surge in July, before the epidemic receded in September.
 Between March and September, it killed 18,402 Parisians, including Casimir Périer, the president of Louis-Philippe's Council of Ministers, who caught the disease after visiting cholera patients in hospital.

 The disease was most fatal in the overcrowded neighborhoods of the center of Paris.
 As one measure of how crowded conditions were, there is record of one lodging house at 26 Rue Saint-Lazare where 492 persons lived in the same building, with less than one square meter of space per person.
 A rumor spread in the poor areas that the cholera had been spread deliberately to "assassinate the people".
-One of the victims of the epidemic was General Lamarque, a former general of the Napoleonic era, who died on June 1.
+One of the victims of the epidemic was Jean Maximilien Lamarque, a former general of the Napoleonic era, who died on June 1.
 He was seen as a defender of popular causes, and his funeral was the scene of a large anti-government demonstration, with some barricades going up in the streets.
 These events were immortalized in Victor Hugo's novel Les Misérables.

 The incumbent Prefect of the Seine was dismissed largely because of his inept handling of the epidemic, and the new Prefect, the Count of Rambuteau, declared his intention to bring "air and light" to the center of the city to prevent future epidemics.
 This was the beginning of the program to open up the center of the city, not fully realized until the time of Napoleon III and Baron Haussmann.